July 25, 2019

 RISKS DURING PREGNANCY

 Some studies indicate that the presence of uterine fibroids during pregnancy increases the risk of complications such as first trimester bleeding, breech presentation, placental abruption, increased chance of caesarean section and problems during labour.
-Dr Sgroi will discuss whether these are concern for you.
+Dr Sgroi will discuss whether these are a concern for you.